gene-git/ssl-mgr/README.rst

  * simplify certificate management - (i.e. automatic, simple and robust)

- * support *dns-01* acme challenge with Letsencrypt (and *http-01* as well)
+ * support *dns-01* acme challenge with Letsencrypt (and *http-01*)

- * support for *DANE TLS*
+ * support *DANE TLS*

-The aim is to make things as robust, complete and simple to use as possible.
+The aim is to make things as robust, complete and as simple to use as possible.
 Under the hood, make it sensible and be as automated as is feasible.
 A good tool does things correctly and makes it as easy and simple as it can be; but no simpler.

-In practical terms, there are only 2 commands that are needed with *sslm-mgr*:
+In practical terms, there are only 2 common commands that are needed with *sslm-mgr*:

  * **renew** - creates the new certificate(s) in *next* : current ones remain in *curr*.

  * **roll** - moves *next* to become the new *curr*.

 Once things are set up these can be run out of cron - renew, then wait, then roll.
 Clean and simple.
-Strictly rolling certs is only needed when they are advertized via DNS (say) and rolling provides the way for both old and new keys to be made available for some period while DNS servers update.
-Then the last step is to advertize the new certs only.
+Strictly speaking, rolling of certs is only needed when they are advertized via DNS (say) and rolling provides a mechanism for both old and new keys to be made available for some period while DNS servers update.
+The last step is to advertize new certs only.
-Changing to new certs without rolling can be a problem if some DNS servers still have the old certs.
+Changing to new certs without rolling can be problematic if some DNS servers still have the old certs.

-While there are lots of other options, the *-s* status option offers a convenient view of all managed certificates along with their expiration and time remaining before renewal.
-The *sslm-info* command provides a convenient way to display information about certs (or chains of certs) CSRs etc.
+While there are lots of other command line options, the **-s,  --status** option provides a convenient view of all managed certificates along with their expiration and time remaining before renewal.
+The **sslm-info** standalone program provides a convenient way to display information about certs (or chains of certs), CSRs etc.

 N.B.
-DNSSEC is required for DANE otherwise it is not necessary.
-However, I do recommend using DNSSEC.
-I have also made available the tool I use to manage it [#dnstool]_.
+DNSSEC is required for DANE otherwise it is not needed.
+However, I do recommend using DNSSEC and I have made available the tool I use to manage it DNS/DNSSEC [#dnstool]_.

-DANE can use either self-signed certs or known CA signed certs. *ssl-mgr* makes it straightforwaard to make self-signed certs as well.
+DANE can use either self-signed certs or known CA signed certs. *ssl-mgr* makes it straightforward to create self-signed certs as well.

 For convenience, there is a PDF version of this document in the Docs directory.